czaja/ArcSightSOPS/README.md

 iostat 5 -c
 ```

-* IOWAIT of 5% of less is fine
+* IOWAIT of 5% or less is fine
 * IOWAIT greater than 5% is bad